Java File Handling Part 3: Best practices

 When reading or writing to a file, it is important to properly address the opening and closing of the file stream.
 Many programmers forget about closing, so Java 7 introduced the try-with-resources construct, which automatically closes a stream of files after a try block of code is executed.

-Reading or writing large files can be a source of reduced application performance.
-The use of buffer streams can help improve performance by reducing the number of I/O operations, so more data is read/written from the buffer and less frequently.
+Reading or writing large files can hurt performance.
+The use of buffered streams can help improve performance by reducing the number of I/O operations, so more data is read/written from the buffer and less frequently.

 When reading or writing to a file, it is important to address any exceptions that may occur.
-Common exceptions include FileNotFoundException and IOException. for example if we try to read from a file that does not exist, the program throws a FileNotFoundException exception.
-Conversely, if we try to write data to a file that does not exist, the file is created first and the program does not throw any exceptions.
+Common exceptions include FileNotFoundException and IOException.
+For example, if we try to read from a file that does not exist, the program throws a FileNotFoundException exception.
+On the other hand, if we try to write data to a file that does not exist, the file is created first and the program does not throw any exceptions.

 Use appropriate encoding